Work and Travel USA: Requirements

 All program participants must be proficient in the English language and be able to commit to working for at least three months.
 Some foreign students may be able to work for up to five months.
 The maximum length of stay is determined by the State Department and is based in part on typical university schedules in each nation.

 Participants are issued a J-1 visa.

 Program overview

+Seasons of work

+Depending on the status of sending countries, candidates can either apply for work for the Summer or Winter season.
+Some sending countries only offer candidates the option to work Summer jobs, but not winter.

+For example, Malaysia is a country in South East Asia that offers work for both the Summer and Winter season every year.

 Work

 Candidates do not normally need to have qualification or experience as training will be given at the place of work as necessary.
 The types of jobs on offer include sales-people, cashiers, hosts and staff in hotels, restaurants or entertainment parks.

 Travel

 Applicants may remain in the United States until the end of their exchange program, as specified on form DS-2019.
 Once a J-1 visitor's program ends, he or she may remain in the United States for an additional 30 days, often referred to as a "grace period", in order to prepare for departure from the country.